Fraaz-Kagzi/MenT/README.md

       src: - contains all the scripts and files to run the app

-            Classes: - contains the scripts of classes we planned on using  -- *"Currently not all classes are being uses"*
+            Classes: - contains the scripts of classes we planned on using  -- *"Currently not all classes are being used"*

             csv: unused folder - contains previously used json files before using db.json